The Great Wave (book)

-The Great Wave: Price Revolutions and the Rhythm of History is a scholarly work by historian David Hackett Fischer, published 1996 by Oxford University Press.
+The Great Wave: Price Revolutions and the Rhythm of History is a scholarly work by historian David Hackett Fischer, published in 1996 by Oxford University Press.

 Hackett Fischer identified three complete monetary waves in European history, each consisting of a price revolution, featuring high inflation, followed by a war crisis, followed by a new equilibrium.

 A fourth wave began, says Fischer, with the persistent monetary inflation of the 20th century.

 First wave

 Fischer says this began with the medieval price revolution, 1180-1350.
-There followed crisis in the 14th and 15th centuries, featuring the Black Death and Hundred years war.
+There followed crisis in the 14th and 15th centuries, featuring the Black Death and Hundred Years' War.
 Then equilibrium during the early Renaissance, 1400-1470.

 Second wave

 This began with the “price revolution of the 16th century”, in fact lasting from about 1470-1590.
 Crisis followed; depression, famine, the Thirty Years' War (1618–1648), English Civil War, Dutch Revolt and other conflicts.

 According to Fischer the Enlightenment equilibrium which followed lasted from 1660-1730.